Find Duplicate Songs by Title, Artist, Album, and Genre

 Method 4: Using Audio Dedupe

-Audio Dedupe is a professional tool using audio content analysis to detect duplicates even with mismatched tags or filenames, making it ideal for large libraries.
+Audio Dedupe is a professional tool using audio content analysis to detect duplicates even with mismatched tags, genre labels, or filenames, making it ideal for large libraries.
+It also combines audio fingerprinting with metadata analysis to catch near-duplicates caused by remastered versions, live performances, or format conversions.

 Key Features: